There are lots of ways to help save our national icon

 Quest for Kiwi is a national programme being launched in partnership with Kiwis for kiwi through NatureWatch NZ.
 It aims to clarify where kiwi are present and absent, providing a better understanding of where conservation efforts are most needed to ensure kiwi are preserved for future generations.

 The inaugural Great Kiwi Morning Tea was held on 16 October 2015 to raise funds to continue the work of protecting kiwi and their habitat.

 Kiwis for kiwi called for everyone to get together at school, with friends, family or at work to share a traditional Kiwi morning tea and collect donations.

 Make a donation – Every $100 saves a kiwi by providing predator protection for an entire year.
 Make a secure online donation at Kiwis for kiwi.

 Raise funds – Whether you’re a business, an individual, or a school, there many ways you can raise funds for kiwi.

 Participate in the classroom – Kiwis for kiwi has created resources for teachers and students to explore and learn about kiwi.

 Support a local kiwi initiative – Find out who is working to save kiwi in your community and lend them a hand!

 Sign up to the Kiwi calling newsletter – Keep up to date with all that is happening with kiwi conservation.

-We are losing 2% of our kiwi every year – this equates to 27 per week!
+We are losing 2% of our kiwi every year – that's about 20 per week!